IsaacLam609/Home-Assistant-OpenAI-Integration/README.md

 # Home Assistant Integration with OpenAI
+This project is developed together with the [AlphaMini humanoid robot](https://github.com/IsaacLam609/GenAI-Humanoid-With-Smart-Home).
 ## Introduction
 This project focuses on developing a smart home platform (Home Assistant) for a smart elderly home.
 The goal is to help users manage their smart home devices through the UI and voice commands while maintaining a natural conversation flow.
 The project uses OpenAI services for natural language processing.